FindoraNetwork/noah/PROTOCOL.md

 Each account is associated with a keypair, in this case an Schnorr keypair over the Ristretto curve.

-We also use an accounts public key as the address on the network.
+We also use an account's public key as the address on the network.
 This is used to encrypt packets to that account only.
-Zei Network Addresses are the base58 of the account Public key with the 'ZEI_' prefix added.
+Zei Network Addresses are the Base58Check of the account Public key with the 'ZEI_' prefix added.

 ```
 ZEI_gvcCi6ovrMgnBN7bMdNaxyRXoZxM1NrpGM9jY8whNizeMizCs